sean-hut/contributing-rules/rules/committing/commit-message-format/amaranth-commit-message-format.md

 ## Category Abbreviation

+These category abbreviation are sorted alphabetically.

+- AA (API Additions)

+    Adding functionality to the API.
+For example:

+    - Adding user facing features
+    - Adding user configurations

+- AR (API Removals)

+    Removing functionality from the API.
+For example:

+    - Removing user facing features
+    - Removing user configurations

-### B (Build)
+- B (Build)

     Changes that effect the build tools.
 For example:

     - Changes to the Makefile.

+- BF (Bug Fix)

+    Fixing an error in the source code.

-### C (Configuration)
+- C (Configuration)

     Changes to configurations.
 For example:

     - .gitignore

-### CT (Contributing)
+- CT (Contributing)

     Use this when the commit is for managing contributing requirements  For example:

     - Adding a gpg2 elliptic-curve signing key and fingerprint.
     - Signing a contributor agreement.
     - Setting up contributing directories.
     - Revoking a signing key and resigning with a new key.

-### D (Documentation)
+- D (Documentation)

     Changes to documentation.
 For example:

     - README.md
     - CHANGELOG.md
     - Texinfo file

-### RD (Runtime Dependencies)

-Changes to the projects runtime dependencies.
-Runtime dependencies are programs the users need to have installed.

-### DD (Developer Dependencies)
+- DD (Developer Dependencies)

     Changes to developer dependencies.
 Developer dependencies are programs developers need to have installed.

-### AA (API Additions)

-Adding functionality to the API.
-For example:
-- Adding user facing features
-- Adding user configurations

-### AR (API Removals)

-Removing functionality from the API.
-For example:
-- Removing user facing features
-- Removing user configurations

-### BF (Bug Fix)
-Fixing an error in the source code.
+- IV (Increment Version)

+    Increment a version number.

-### R (Refactor)
+- R (Refactor)

     Changes that do not effect the API and do not add or remove features.

+- RD (Runtime Dependencies)

+    Changes to the projects runtime dependencies.
+Runtime dependencies are programs the users need to have installed.

-### RV (Revert)
+- RV (Revert)

     Reverting a commit.

-### T (Test)
+- T (Test)

     Adding or changing tests.

-### IV (Increment Version)

-Increment a version number.

 ## Imperative Mood